Skip to content

 4 min

 Add the remaining ghee to the same pan over medium heat.
-Add rinsed dry rice and the bay leaf, stir three minutes until each grain glistens and gives off a gentle nutty fragrance.
+Add rinsed dry rice and a pinch of dried thyme, stir three minutes until each grain glistens and gives off a gentle savoury fragrance.

 5. 05